Generalised tensors and traces: Generalised tensors and traces

 \section{Generalised tensors and traces}

-\paragraph*{State space} We take a `system' to mean both a `state' and a `name', whereas a `graph' is a set of systems having disjoint names.
-In general we wish to identify a collection of available names for systems, we will call this set $\mathcal{V}$ and require it to be a countable set, we define a space $\Sigma$ of states which may be assigned to names. \begin{definition}[Systems] For every pair of countable sets $\mathcal{V}$ and $\Sigma$ we call the elements of the set $S := \Sigma \times \mathcal{V}$ \textit{systems}.
-Each element $(\sigma , v)$ will be denoted $\sigma . v$ and for each $\sigma . v$ we call \begin{itemize} \item $ \sigma \in \Sigma $ the internal state of the system \item $ v\in \mathcal{V}$ the vertex which supports the system \end{itemize} \end{definition} Our formal definition of a graph is given by the following: \begin{definition}[Graphs] A graph $ G$ is a finite set of systems such that
+\paragraph*{State space} We take a `system' to mean both a `state' and a `name', whereas a `configuration' is a set of systems having disjoint names.
+We will typically represent a name with a letter $u,v \dots$ and represent its available states with colors: Formally we will pick names in a countable set of possible names $\mathcal{V}$, and states in some set $\Sigma$.
+In our working examples we refer to names of $\mathcal{V}$ with letters such as $u,v,w$ and use the state space $\Sigma := \{ black , \textrm{ }white \}$.
+We write $white.u$ to refer to a system named $u$ and having state $white$. \begin{definition}[Systems] For every pair of countable sets $\mathcal{V}$ and $\Sigma$ we call the elements of the set $S := \Sigma \times \mathcal{V}$ \textit{systems}.
+Each element $(\sigma , v)$ will be denoted $\sigma . v$ and for each $\sigma . v$ we call \begin{itemize} \item $ \sigma \in \Sigma $ the internal state of the system \item $ v\in \mathcal{V}$ the vertex which supports the system \end{itemize} \end{definition} Our formal definition of a configuration is given by the following: \begin{definition}[Configurations] A configuration $ G$ is a finite set of systems such that